If a client violates this policy, I may terminate the contract. They will still owe me for work done, even if the website is not completed.

 Information about identifiable children under the age of 16 or mentally-disabled adults requires permission from a parent or guardian.
 Backs are allowed, as long as there is no other identifying information.
 Written permission to use the picture on the website is required unless the client knows the family or it is clear from the picture (or sequence of pictures) that the parent agrees to the photo.

-Photos from groups such as schools, Scouts, or churches needs to be written, and from the Principal or equivalent.
+Permission for photos from groups such as schools, Scouts, or churches needs to be written, and from the Principal or equivalent.
 Teachers and onsite leaders might not know the group policy.

 Individuals and very small groups of adults do not require written permission, but you should ask permission and whether they want to see the picture before it is published.
 Use your best judgment when choosing photos, which is often asking other storytellers if an expression is a great part of the story or simply unflattering.